okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ## Use the access token

-Your own server API (a resource server in OAuth 2.0) uses the Okta-generated access token for both authenticating that the user is signed in and ensuring that the user is authorized to perform the action or access the information.
+Your own server API (a resource server in OAuth 2.0) uses the Okta-generated access token for the following:

+* To authenticate that the user is signed in
+* To ensure that the user is authorized to perform the action or access the information

 Use the access token by adding it to the HTTP `Authorization` header of outgoing requests in your mobile or other client using this format: